 College Leadership Team

-The Leadership Team at Mount Alvernia College consists of the College Principal, Deputy Principal– Teacher Mentoring and Systems Organisation, Deputy Principal–Student Development, Deputy Principal– Staff Development, Assistant Principal–Student Learning, Data Analysis, and Logistics, Assistant Principal–Religious Education Curriculum and Religious Life of the College, and the College Business Manager.
+The Leadership Team at Mount Alvernia College consists of the College Principal, Deputy Principal – Student Development and Wellbeing, Deputy Principal – Staff Development and Organisation, Deputy Principal – Teaching and Learning, Deputy Principal – Identity and Religious Life of the College, and the College Business Manager.
 The team is responsible to the College Board and reports to it via the College Principal.